vilchezdanny/Daniel_Vilchez_TakeHome/README.md

 The project uses Python 3.8.12.

-The following command will install the required packages in the `requirements.txt`
+Instructions for running the analysis on your computer.

+1. Install a python virtual environment and conda environmnet
+2. Activate that environmnet
-`pip install -r requirments.txt`
+3. Run `pip install -r requirments.txt` to install the necessary packages to your environment.
+4. Have fun!